Time-Harmonic Magnetic Model¶

 sim.get_model_manager().add_model(time_harmonic_magnetic_model)

-marker determines where the domain on which the model is solved
+marker specifies the domain on which the model is solved

 Materials¶